Eriophora

 Behavior

 Primarily web-building ; E. ravilla and strictly nocturnal, constructing large webs (up to 1 m wide) nightly and consuming them by morning.
-Web architecture varies: most build balanced symmetrical webs of small to size; E. fuliginea constructs large (1.6–3 m diameter), asymmetrical webs with open hub in upper third.
+Web architecture varies: most build balanced symmetrical webs of small to medium size; E. fuliginea constructs large (1.6–3 m diameter), asymmetrical webs with open hub in upper third.
 Colonial species E. bistriata exhibits social organization including common hunting web construction, communal feeding, and absence of aggression between individuals.
 E. transmarina demonstrated rapid to microgravity, building webs in approximately half the time required by earth-bound controls during 2003 space shuttle experiment.

 Ecological Role